-The Senior Manager of Food Safety and Quality for Pinnacle Foods Group spoke with SmartBrief, sharing tales from the quality assurance industry and the critical role she plays in it.
+The senior manager of Food Safety and Quality for Pinnacle Foods Group spoke with SmartBrief, sharing tales from the quality assurance industry and the critical role she plays in it.

-Now it is not only across the entire continent, but it is international.
-It has changed from a system where everyone knew everyone to a reasonably anonymous system, with brokers, traders, and importers managing individual manufacturers’ business.
+Klansek: When I first started, I could drive to all the suppliers.
+You sourced locally, and you trucked locally, except for large ingredients that came by rail.
+Now it’s not only across the entire continent, but it’s international.
+It’s changed from a system where everyone knew everyone to a reasonably anonymous system, with brokers, traders, and importers managing individual manufacturers’ business.

 Another difference today is the ever-changing landscape of regulations.
 It was a long time coming.
 It used to be, “Hey, that’s not my problem.
 That’s the way the material came into us.”

 SB: Do personal relationships still matter, or is everything automated now?